 Several studies have shown that patients improve most when they’ve chosen their own therapy.
 But even if they narrow their choices to the ones backed by the weight of the National Center for PTSD by using the center’s online Treatment Decision Aid, patients would still find themselves weighing five options, each of which is evidence-based but entails a different psychomedical model of trauma and healing.

 This buffet of treatment options lets us set aside our lack of understanding of why people experience trauma and respond to interventions so differently.
 It also relieves the pressure for psychomedicine to develop a complete model of PTSD.
 We reframe the problem as a consumer issue instead of a scientific one.

 Thus, while WWI was about soldiers and punishing them for their weakness, in the contemporary era, the ideal veteran PTSD patient is a health care consumer who has an obligation to play an active role in figuring out and optimizing his own therapy.

-As we stand here with the strange benefit of the hindsight that comes with 100 years of studying combat-related trauma, we must be careful in celebrating our progress.
+As we stand here with the strange benefit of the hindsight that comes with over 100 years of studying combat-related trauma, we must be careful in celebrating our progress.
 What is still missing is an explanation of why people have different responses to trauma, and why different responses occur in different historical periods.
 For instance, the paraylsis and amnesia that epitomized WWI shell-shock cases are now so rare that they don’t even appear as symptoms in the DSM entry for PTSD.
 We still don’t know enough about how soldiers’ own experiences and understandings of PTSD are shaped by the broader social and cultural views of trauma, war and gender.
 Though we have made incredible strides in the century since World War I, PTSD remains a chameleon, and demands our continued study.